Post Danmark: Merger with Posten AB

 On 1 April 2008 Post Danmark announced its intention to merge with its Swedish counterpart, Posten AB, to realise greater economies of scale and postal synergies.
 The combined company post-merger had an annual revenue of approximately 45 billion Swedish krona and employed more than 50,000 people.
 Immediately following the merger the combined company was 18% owned by the Danish state and the company's employees, 60% by the Swedish state, and 22% by the private equity house CVC Capital Partners.
 At that time it was expected that the company would be listed on the stock exchanges of both Copenhagen and Stockholm within 3–5 years, but as of 2019 this had yet to happen.
 The merger completed on 24 June 2009.
 Post Danmark merged with Posten AB to form the new holding company Posten Norden AB, currently known as PostNord.
 Posten Norden AB has since been renamed PostNord AB.

-On 2 February 2009, in advance of the merger, it was announced that CVC had entered into an agreement with the Government of Denmark to sell its stake in Post Danmark in exchange for Post Danmark's 49.9 stake in La Poste/De Post (then the name for Bpost), the state postal service of the Belgium, in a transaction valued at 473 million euros.
+On 2 February 2009, in advance of the merger, it was announced that CVC had entered into an agreement with the Government of Denmark to sell its stake in Post Danmark in exchange for Post Danmark's 49.9 stake in La Poste/De Post (then the name for Bpost), the state postal service of Belgium, in a transaction valued at 473 million euros.
 CVC had originally acquired its stake in Post Danmark in 2005 during the latter's partial privatisation.